huggingface/accelerate/docs/source/usage_guides/quantization.md

 ### Example demo - running GPT2 1.5b on a Google Colab

 Check out the Google Colab [demo](https://colab.research.google.com/drive/1T1pOgewAWVpR9gKpaEWw4orOrzPFb3yM?usp=sharing) for running quantized models on a GTP2 model.
 The GPT2-1.5B model checkpoint is in FP32 which uses 6GB of memory.
-After quantization, it uses 1.5GB with 8 bit modules and 0.9GB with 4 bit modules.
+After quantization, it uses 1.5GB with 8-bit modules and 0.9GB with 4-bit modules.